 Crafting an intentional return to in-person collaboration

-As we guide our global teams back to the office, we’ll do so in a way that allows them to reacclimate to a post-pandemic world and address ways to mitigate fatigue and burnout.
+As we guide our global teams back to the office, we’ve had the opportunity to do so in a way that allows them to reacclimate to a post-pandemic world and address ways to mitigate fatigue and burnout.
 While there was no playbook for shifting overnight to being entirely remote, we now have the opportunity to be intentional about our transition to reuniting in person.
 As theory becomes reality, we aim to stay open, curious, and values-aligned while co-creating the return with our teams along the way.

-We’ll take a phased approach, gradually ramping back into a full return to our offices.
-For our larger offices, we’ll start with small cohorts of employees whose early feedback will allow us to iterate, prepare for the return of larger groups—and eventually the full team.
+We’ve taken a phased approach, gradually ramping back into a full return to our offices.
+For our larger offices, we’ve started with smaller cohorts of employees whose early feedback has allowed us to iterate and prepare for the return of our entire group in September.
 For our smaller offices, we’re able to guide full teams back while staying flexible enough to adapt quickly as things evolve.
-Across teams and offices, we’ll use weekly quick polls, as well as broader surveys to ensure the employee experience feels values-aligned and supported.
+Across teams and offices, we’ve used weekly quick polls, as well as broader surveys to ensure the employee experience feels values-aligned and supported.

 We believe in doing great things while living well, and early on in the pandemic, our leadership team reinforced a guiding principle: “Take care of yourselves.
 Take care of our customers.”
 Our global community has been resilient, and though we had no choice but to work apart, the experience has brought us closer together.